© 2023 MJH Life Sciences™ and dvm360 | Veterinary News, Veterinarian Insights, Medicine, Pet Care. All rights reserved.

 All references should be indicated in the text by superscript and must appear in numerical order.
 Cite references for original studies where appropriate.
 Key sources must be properly referenced, but seldom are more than 20 current references necessary.
 References listed as personal communications should include the affiliation and address of the communicator, as well as the month and year of the communication.
 Unpublished data may be alluded to in the text if clearly marked (e.g. Smith SJ, Small Animal Hospital, Anytown, NJ: Unpublished data, 2017).
 References may include papers accepted for publication but not yet published.
 If possible, the author should update these when the edited copy is received for final approval.
 (Examples of reference format can be found in articles published on dvm360.com.)

-Digital photos should be a minimum resolution of 300 dpi at 3 inches wide in TIF, JPEG, or EPS format.
+Digital photos should be original to the author(s) and a minimum resolution of 300 dpi at 3 inches wide in TIF, JPEG, or EPS format.
 Authors should retain one copy of all materials submitted.
 Figures and tables should be numbered sequentially and cited at the appropriate places in the text.
 Legends for figures and illustrations should be concise.
 Avoid long, complicated graphs, tables and charts.
 Drawings (e.g. algorithms and special or surgical anatomy) are encouraged.

 Pay careful attention to the radiographic technique-we cannot enhance a poor-quality radiograph.
 Arrows and letters on photographs should be clear and must be explained in accompanying captions.

-The time between acceptance of submissions and publication on dvm360.com varies from one to 12 months.
+The time between acceptance of submissions and publication on dvm360.com varies from 1 month to 12 months.
 The corresponding author will receive the edited copy for final approval before the scheduled publication date.
 After publication, the corresponding author receives an honorarium.
-Any article published on dvm360.com may also be selected for future publication in print: dvm360 magazine, Vetted or Firstline.
+Any article published on dvm360.com may also be selected for future publication in print in dvm360 magazine, or an affiliated publication.